madelinegarrett/Lab-14-StatsSloths/README.md

 * I, Katie Stewart, created a plot that shows the relationship between a mother's pre-pregnancy weight and whether her baby was born prematurely.
 The data showed that mothers who gave birth to premature babies typically had pre-pregnancy weights below 150 pounds.
 I used the geom_point function and changed the color of the plotted points.
 I also changed the labels on the x and y axis to make it easier to understand.

-* I, Zandy Boone, created a plot showing the relationship between a dad's weight in pounds and his baby's birth weight in ounces.
-The data showed that there was a very weak correlation between the weigh of the dad and the weight of the baby with a correlation of 0.14.
-The data also shows though, that most babies are born with the dad being about 150-200 lbs. and that those babies have overall higher birth weights mostly due to more data being concentrated in that weight range of 150-200 lbs.
-I used a geom_ jitter function and a geom_smooth function with the dad's weight in pounds,  on the x-axis and the birth weights of the babies in ounces, on the y-axis for both graphs.
-I changed the colors of the line and the color of the points to make the line and points stand out more and to give the graph a more professional look.
+* I, Zandy Boone, created a linear model to show the relationship between a mother's weight and a baby being born prematurely.
+The model showed that as a mother's weight went up, premature births actually went down.
+I also created a histogram with the same results which show that as the mother's weight went up, premature births went down.
+I first did this by filtering the data to only show the mother's weight and Premature rows.
+I then created the linear model and graphed the predictions of the model and also changing the x-axis to show fewer weights to make the graph easier to read.
+I then created a histogram showing the count of premature births for a given mother's weight also changing the x-axis to make the graph easier to read.

 *  I, Madeline Garrett, worked with Zandy to create a plot that answered the question of whether smoking affected premature birth.
 We created a bar plot using the geom_bar.
 I also made a graph of  mothers education versus mothers height.
 Most mothers had only graduated from high school and nothing else.
 I also saw that there was a slighlty higher amount of tall children in people who were high school graduates and some college and also in college graduate.
 I  think  this is interesting because it has been seen in other studies that more CEOs tend to be taller in height.
 I  thought that this related to this study well.